 The assessment and diagnosis of incoming clients is a central function of the Counseling Center.
 The intake counselor is responsible for clarifying the presenting problem, assessing its severity, judging the need for timely interventions, and discussing with the client the treatment alternatives that are available.
-Prior to conducting initial assessments on their own, interns will have the opportunity to observe/conduct them with senior staff.
-Once trained, interns are responsible for a minimum of one hour of initial assessment duty per week.
+Prior to conducting initial assessments on their own, interns observe/conduct them with senior staff.
+Once trained, interns are responsible for a minimum of four (4) hours of initial assessment duty per week.
 Formal psychometric assessment is not part of the initial assessment interview process.
 Limited opportunities for testing may be available as part of ongoing counseling provided by interns.

 Individual and Group Counseling

 Direct counseling and psychotherapy is one of the major emphases of the internship program.
-The internship experience is viewed as one of the best opportunities for the developing counselor to gain a broad range of experience with clients while receiving intensive supervision.
+The internship experience is viewed as one of the best opportunities for the psychologist in training to gain a broad range of experience with clients while receiving intensive supervision.
 Interns will gain experience with a number of different kinds of cases, requiring different interventions.
 The Center operates primarily using brief models of counseling, although interns do have some flexibility to see clients for longer term work.
-Interns should expect to spend an average of 15 hours a week in direct, face-to-face client contact.
-Interns should expect the average to be higher during times of peak demand in the traditional academic year.
+Interns should expect to spend a minimum of 15 hours a week in direct, face-to-face client contact.
+That average will likely be higher during times of peak demand (October through May) in the traditional academic year.

 Group activities are considered to be the preferred modes of treatment in many situations.
 Interns are required to participate in at least one multiple-session group as a leader, co-leader, or process observer.
 Group offerings vary each quarter, and include general process groups, as well as theme- and identity-based groups.
 Interns meet with senior staff members early in the year to identify possible options.
 A sample list of group offering can be found here: https://counseling.wwu.edu/workshops-and-group-counseling.